omise/omise-android/README.md

 Replace the string `pkey_test_123` with the public key obtained from your Omise dashboard.

-Declare `capability` variable as a `Capability` put the `capability` with `OmiseActivity.EXTRA_CAPABILITY` key to the `Intent`.
-So, the `PaymentCreatorActivity` will display the payment methods that contains in the object.
+Declare a `capability` variable as a `Capability` object and pass it as the value for the `OmiseActivity.EXTRA_CAPABILITY` key for your `Intent`.
+This way, the `PaymentCreatorActivity` will display the payment methods contained in the `Capability` object.

 There are 2 options to retrieve the Capability object.

 1. You can retrieve the Capability object from your account's capabilities through the [Capability](#retrieve-capabilities).

-2. Or you can create a `Capability` object to create your own capaiblities by using the helper function `Capability.create()`.
+2. Or you can create a `Capability` object to create your own capabilities using the helper function `Capability.create()`.

     **Here is the sample:**